nus-cs2103-AY2223S1/tp/docs/_ug/commands/TagCommands.md

 **Format**: `newtag n/TAG_NAME`

-> Creates a new tag with the provided tag name
+> Creates a new tag with the provided tag name.

 **Example Input:**